ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/map_server/configuring-vector-object-server.md

 | `bool` | true    |

 Description
-:   Whether the circle to be filled with a given value, or drawn only circle’s border otherwise.
+:   Whether the circle to be filled with a given value, or drawn only circle's border otherwise.

 ## Example